U.S. DEPARTMENT OF STATE

 The cover sheet includes the applicant’s name and organization, proposal date, program title, and a proposed start and end date.
 It should also include a very brief synopsis of the goals to be achieved through the program.

-Step 3: Attach the supplemental forms
+Step 3: Attach the optional forms

 Step 4: Carefully read the terms and conditions